Jorgenal/Dualog_Assignment/Dualog_Assignment/Remarks.md

 # Task 1 Remarks
-I feel the current implementation of fleet classes could be handled better as the GetVesselInfo class has to be overridden for each class.
+I feel the current implementation of fleet classes could be handled better as the GetVesselInfo class has to be overridden for each class, along with constructors.

 Decided to change yearBuilt to integer, no need to handle string conversion.